anomal/humansnotbots.js/readme.markdown

 This email cloaking method:

 * is accessible for people browsing with screen readers (e.g., blind people);
-* degrades gracefully for browsers without JavaScript;
+* degrades gracefully for browsers without JavaScript; and
-* works just like a normal, clickable email address for browsers with JavaScript enabled; and
+* works just like a normal, clickable email address for browsers with JavaScript enabled
-* requires no shortcodes.

 Email addresses in the form `email AT address DOT com` are converted to a clickable version, [email@address.com](mailto:email@address.com), if JavaScript is enabled.
 If JavaScript is not enabled (such as for screen readers), then the email address in the form `email AT address DOT com` is still readable to humans.